sangraal home

 Red Aswan granite pillars, each weighing about a hundred tons support equally massive archways.
 This temple was built as a symbol of Seti's closeness to Osiris and contains a sarcophagus, though Seti was not buried here.

-Images courtesy Schwaller de Lubicz, Vincent Bridges, Drunvalo Melchizedek, Darlene, and Ray Flowers.
+Images courtesy Schwaller de Lubicz, Daniel Roads, Drunvalo Melchizedek, Darlene, and Donald Rose.